InOr3p/obsidian-notes/COD/Authentication.md

 ### Vulnerabilities in password-based login

-- **Password-base authentication**: users provide credentials, a username and a password.
+- **Password-based authentication**: users provide credentials, a username and a password.
 The system compares the credentials with those stored, granting access if a match is found.

 In this scenario, the fact that they know the secret password is taken as sufficient proof of the user's identity.
 This means that the security of the website is compromised if an attacker is able to either obtain or guess the login credentials of another user.